clemensfiedler/academic-kickstart/content/home/teaching.md

 ## Tilburg University

-Programming for Economists, TA 2017
+Programming for Economists, TA 2017 - 2018
-Competition and Regulation for Economists, TA 2016, 2017 Introduction to LaTeX, Lecturer & Organizer 2014 - 2016
+Competition and Regulation for Economists, TA 2016 - 2018
+Introduction to LaTeX, Lecturer & Organizer 2014 - 2016
+Programming Group, Organizer 2017 - 2018

 ## Vienna University of Business and Economics